Wilson County will not mandate masks

 His decision comes after Gov. Bill Lee granted counties the authority to enforce masking mandates and as COVID-19 cases surge in Tennessee.
-Wilson County has 1,060 confirmed cases and 17 deaths at press time.
+Wilson County has 1,187 confirmed cases and 17 deaths at of Sunday.

 “For those who sent the word to me to mandate the masks, we thank you,” Hutto said.
 “I trust you’ll be wearing your masks.
 We encourage you to encourage others to wear their masks.
 For those of you who asked me to not take away your rights, to make it your own decision, I hear you.
 We want you to make the choice.”